FenglongSong/FourBarLinkageSimulation/README.md

 # FourBarLinkageSimulation
-Four bar linkage simulator based on matlab
+This is a four bar linkage simulator based on matlab.
+Run FBLS.m to get started.